Trygve Bratteli: Political career

 After the liberation of Norway in 1945, Bratteli was appointed as secretary of the Labour Party.
 He became chairman of the Workers' Youth League, vice chairman of the party, served on the newly formed defence commission, and in 1965; was made chairman of the Labour Party.
 Bratteli was elected to the Norwegian Parliament from Oslo in 1950, and was re-elected on seven occasions.

 He was appointed as minister of finance in Oscar Torp's cabinet, and from 1956 to 1960 in the third cabinet of Einar Gerhardsen.
 From 1960 to 1963, during Gerhardsen's third period as prime minister, he was minister of transport and communications.
 He was also acting minister of finance from January–February 1962.
 In September 1963, when Gerhardsen's fourth cabinet was formed, Bratteli was again made minister of transport and communications, a post he held until 1964.

 The centre-right cabinet of Borten held office from 1965 to 1971, but when it collapsed, Bratteli became prime minister.
 In social policy, Bratteli's premiership saw the passage of a law in June 1972 that lowered the pension age to 67.
 Central to his political career was the question of Norway's membership of the European Community.
 Following the close rejection of membership in the 1972 referendum, his cabinet resigned.
 However, the successor cabinet Korvald only lasted one year, and the second cabinet Bratteli was formed following the 1973 Norwegian parliamentary election.
 Bratteli resigned as prime minister in January 1976 on the grounds of ill health.
 He was succeeded by fellow Labour member Odvar Nordli.

 Personal life

-Trygve Bratteli was married to Randi Helene Larssen (1924–2002).
-They had three children: two daughters, Tone and Marianne, and one son, professor Ola Bratteli (1946–2015).
+Trygve Bratteli was married to Randi Helene Larssen.
+They had three children.

 Bratteli's memoirs of his experiences in Nazi concentration camps was published in 1980.

 He died in 1984 and was buried at Vestre gravlund in Oslo.

 Trygve Bratteli was a member of Friends of Israel within the Norwegian Labour Movement (Venner av Israel i Norsk Arbeiderbevegelse) which planted a forest to his memory in Israel.